alanngo/shanemcq18/docs/README.md

 ### About Me

 I'm a first-year Ph.D. student at the <a href="https://www.ices.utexas.edu/" target="\_blank">Institute for Computational Engineering and Sciences</a> (ICES) at the University of Texas at Austin.
-I've just started working with <a href="http://kiwi.ices.utexas.edu/" target="\_blank">Dr. Karen Willcox</a> in the new DOE-funded <a href="https://www.ices.utexas.edu/about/news/527/" target="\blank">AEOLUS</a> center on reduced order modeling with applications to advanced manufacturing and materials.
+I've just started working with <a href="http://kiwi.ices.utexas.edu/" target="\_blank">Dr. Karen Willcox</a> in the new DOE-funded <a href="https://www.ices.utexas.edu/about/news/527/" target="\blank">AEOLUS</a> center.
 In 2018 I graduated from Brigham Young University (BYU) with a M.S. in mathematics; in 2016 I earned a B.S. in applied and computational mathematics, also from BYU.

 My wife Laura and I live in Austin with our two young boys.
 I love jazz, ultimate frisbee, and mint chocolate ice cream.
-They love disney movies, playing ball, and basically any kind of ice cream.
+They love Disney movies, playing ball, and basically any kind of ice cream.
 Laura has a B.S. in statistics from BYU and worked for a few years on the logistics engineering team for Wynright Corporation in Salt Lake City.
 We were married in 2015.

+### Research

+I'm currently working with Dr. Karen Willcox at ICES on problems related to reduced order modeling and phase field models, with applications to advanced manufacturing and materials.
+I am also interested in numerical methods for PDEs, numerical analysis, data assimilation, inverse problems, Bayesian statistics, and machine learning.

+At BYU, I worked with Dr. Jared Whitehead on several projects related to data assimilation, mantle convection, and optimal transport.
+My masters thesis, <a href="https://scholarsarchive.byu.edu/etd/6951/" target="\_blank">Data Assimilation in the Boussinesq Approximation for Mantle Convection</a>, was a springboard for an upcoming journal publication.

+My first exposure to formal mathematical research was at BYU with <a href="http://users.monash.edu/~jpurcell" target="\_blank">Dr. Jessica Purcell</a>, who has since moved to Monash University in Australia.
+Dr. Purcell specializes in hyperbolic knot theory, so the project I worked on involved some very interesting combinatorial proofs, topological ideas, and fun pictures.
+See <a href="https://www.worldscientific.com/doi/abs/10.1142/S0218216515500443" target="\_blank">here</a> or <a href="https://arxiv.org/pdf/1406.0195.pdf" target="\_blank">the ArXiv</a> for our publication.

 ### Foundations of Applied Mathematics